jdonald/firefox-armhf/esr.md

 # Cross-compiling Firefox ESR for armhf with clang (stretch)

-The main **README.md** focuses on building the latest release of Firefox, while this document is specific to Firefox ESR and assuming a target of Debian Stretch.
+The main **README.md** focuses on building the latest release of Firefox for Stretch, while this document is specific to Firefox ESR while still targeting Stretch.

 In a Debian Stetch Docker container, install all the dependencies as listed in **README.md**, including rustup and its armv7-unknown-linux-gnueabihf target.

+In addition, libffi-dev:armhf seems to be required for ESR.

+    sudo apt install libffi-dev:armhf

 Next, add, add sources from debian-security to your `/etc/apt/sources.list`